 parseInt() method.
 The

-Number.isInteger() on the other had checks if the parameter number passed to it is an integer already and returns true or false accordingly.
+Number.isInteger() on the other hand checks if the parameter number passed to it is an integer already and returns true or false accordingly.

-Number.isSafeInteger() on the other hand is a method which is very similar to the
+Number.isSafeInteger() on the other hand, is a method that is very similar to the

 Number.isInteger(), however, it checks if the value is a “Safe Integer”, Safe integers are all integers from -(253 – 1) to +(253 – 1) i.e -9007199254740991 to 9007199254740991.
 Let’s take a look at an example:

 Number.isSafeInteger(10); // returns true Number.isSafeInteger(12345678901234567890); // returns false Number.isSafeInteger(9007199254740991); // returns true Number.isSafeInteger(9007199254740992); // returns false

 Number.isSafeInteger() too returns a Boolean value (true or false) always.